 Who can benefit from social stories?
 Social stories are appropriate tools for children of any ability.
 Social stories provide frequent repetition, simple sentence structure, and easy to understand information in a first-person account.
 This helps the individual learn and memorize new, and potentially difficult or anxiety provoking, skills.
 Originally created for teaching children and adults on the autism spectrum new information, skills and behaviors, educators and child development specialists are now realizing that this empowering and positive method of information delivery is useful for anyone!

-I have a neuro-typical or “typically” developing (non-autistic) child.
-A social story isn’t appropriate for them.... right?
-Social stories are helpful for young children of any ability, especially when learning new, unfamiliar or potentially scary information.
-As a Certified Child Life Specialist, I used social stories very frequently with neuro-typical children and found them to be just as helpful and effective.
-Children of any age regress developmentally when faced with life changing, scary or overwhelming information and tasks.
-Social stories are an amazing tool that meet the child where they are at, break the information down into easy to understand and relatable chunks, provide reassurance, and help the child visualize a positive outcome.
-Any child can see benefits!And with more and more children having adverse reactions to lockdown drills, providing safe information in a child friendly, developmentally appropriate, engaging, relatable and easily memorized format is the best approach.
+Are social stories only appropriate for kids with special needs?
+Social stories are helpful for children of any ability, especially when learning new, unfamiliar or potentially scary information.
+As a Certified Child Life Specialist, I used social stories very frequently with neuro-typical (typically developing) children and found them to be just as helpful and effective of a teaching tool.
+Children of any age regress developmentally when faced with life changes, scary or overwhelming information and tasks.
+Social stories are an amazing tool that meet the child where they are, break the information down into easy to understand and relatable chunks, provide reassurance, and help the child visualize a positive outcome.
+Any child can see benefits!And, with more and more children having adverse reactions to drills, providing safe information in a child friendly, developmentally appropriate, engaging, relatable and easily memorized format is the best approach.